 Cloud Computing means the capability to provide computing services over the Internet, a.k.a “the Cloud.”
-Computing services varied from servers, storage, databases, network, software to analytics and even more.
+Computing services varied from servers, storage, databases, network, and software to analytics and even more.
 Cloud Computing allows its users to operate virtually, compared to the traditional way of processing data with on-premises facilities.

 In other words, Cloud Computing is a general term for the delivery of hosted services over the Internet.
-For example, online files or photos sharing via iCloud or Google Drive is one of the many forms of Cloud services.
+For example, online files or photo sharing via iCloud or Google Drive is one of the many forms of Cloud services.

 Cloud Computing can be divided into two parts: The Cloud and the Computing.
 “The Cloud” is the deployment model of the Cloud strategy.
 While “the Computing” is the service model of the Cloud strategy.